origami1024/sea-battle/README.md

 4. on login - server should send to everyone logged, that new user is in/// or perhaps autorefresh active users each n second in each client
 5. login cookies and routing, so that on rejoining u go on same page? though the socket already dropped?
 6. give the dropped some time to come back
-8. in the preBattlePlacing component - make so that all ships are drawn purely from data in state, and so that it refreshes on some actions.
-For now elements are moved externally through js!!!
 12. player info - player stats, like win/lose; levels
 15. player list - show if player is in room or not, so u can understand if he can hear u in global chat
 20. in prebattle, when u press ready - make animation, that hides the ship placing part behind some closing door, and the field to be darker, like its locked, maybe write in the middle 'LOCKED'